 You can close your open trades using Pending Orders.
 Try it yourself – click on the EUR/USD position that you first opened.
 It is in the Open Positions window.
 A Pending Order will appear.
 Just type your exit price and click on Confirm.

 Pending Orders that will close your position on profit are called Limits.
 The ones that prevent you from losing more money and close your position on a certain loss are called Stops.
 If you want to place both a Stop and a Limit on an existing position then you should use an OCO Order /One cancels the other/.

-Now you know how to BUY and SELL at Market prices and how to place Pending Orders.
+Now you know how to BUY and SELL at market prices and how to place Pending Orders.
 That’s all a beginner should know.
 If you like it so far you may continue by educating yourself on how to predict the future movements of the market.
-Read through everything in our section Learn To Trade.
+Read through everything in our section Learning Centre.

 With the Auto Close feature you can make a market order, which will be automatically closed at a level you have pre-determined.
 You can set this level both as a market price, and as a money value – in other words, you can have the Auto Close fill your order when either at price X, or when you have earned $ X from the transaction (this value will be in your account currency).

 Here is what else you need to know about the Auto Close feature: